-Why Would I Want to Subscribe to Atom Feeds?
+Why Would I Want to Subscribe to RSS Feeds?

-Atom feeds save you the trouble of going to various websites to look for new articles and information.
-Instead, Atom feeds send this information to you.
+RSS feeds save you the trouble of going to various websites to look for new articles and information.
+Instead, RSS feeds send this information to you.
 By subscribing to a feed, you choose what topic or information you're interested in and receive notification when new content about this topic is available.
 Using your web browser, you can quickly scan your feeds for the information you want.

 What Exactly Is a "Feed?"